alhenk/concurrency/README.md

 JAVALAB project task 4

-Group of tasks Library implements different approach in solving concurrency of multiple threads Readers to get the resource Library, by using :
+A group of tasks "Small Library", that implements different approach to solving concurrency of multiple threads (Readers) to get the resource Library, by using :

 	- synchronized block on Library object;